-Research of more than 8 000 EMEA banking clients provided us with insights into customer preferences regarding 26 activities mapped across Customer Journey and 3 banking channels.
-Such approach enabled us to not only define importance of Internet (56%) vs. mobile (46%) channel on EMEA level, but also prepare country-specific weights.
+Research of more than 8 000 EMEA banking clients provided us insights on customer preferences regarding 26 activities mapped across Customer Journey and 3 banking channels.
+Such approach enabled us to not only define importance of Internet (54%) vs. mobile (46%) channel on EMEA level, but also prepare country-specific weights.

-How often are you performing the following banking activities?
+How often are you performing following banking activities?